kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I meet Alex and tell her everything that's been happening.
 I must appear extremely stressed and anxious.
 - Myself, Paul, and Alex meet for coffee soon after.
 - Paul tells me rather private things that I suspect the stalkers are hoping I'll tweet about.
-- I meet Alex a few times over the next months until March 8th and then I don't really hear from anyone again, apart from Paul who I continue to "bump" into at the Open Market where he's having a beer from time to time.
+- I meet Alex a few times over the next months until around March 12th and then I don't really hear from anyone again, apart from Paul who I continue to "bump" into at the Open Market where he's having a beer from time to time.
+- These meetings are obviously pre-arranged by others in order to get information from me.
 - We arrange to meet for Halloween as we had done in 2007.
 - Every time I meet them, people turn up immediately and sit right beside us.
 I know they're listening to everything we say.
 - I now remember that one of these people was likely [the man with Ana on the Montgo in May](../2024/may.md#climbing-the-montgo).